m2osw/snapcpp/README.md

 # Dependency Tree

-This tree changes from time to time, but it gives you an idea of all the project tha we are managing inside the Snap!
+This tree changes from time to time, but it gives you an idea of all the projects that we are managing inside the Snap!
 C++ environment.

 <p align="center">
 <img alt="advgetopt" title="CMake Module Extensions to Build Snap!
 C++."